Introduction

 Comparing JSC & ASU scans

 To highlight the scanning artifacts of ASU scans, they are shown next to JSC scans.
-I mostly used 2005 JSC scans for the comparisons.
+Mostly 2005 JSC scans were used for the comparisons.

 Except when stated otherwise, the JSC scans are shown on the left side, and the ASU scans on the right side.